yahoo/bgjs/BGforLLMs-Core.md

 **Why this antipattern is harmful:**
 - Makes state changes unpredictable and hard to debug
-- Breaks Behavior Graph's core principle of single resource ownership
+- Breaks Behavior Graph's core principle of single signal ownership
 - `graph.action()` is intended for external events, not internal state coordination
 - Leads to scattered state update logic instead of centralized control

-**Key principle: Use moments to communicate events between behaviors, not actions to bypass the single supplier rule.**
+**Key principle: Use event signals to communicate events between behaviors, not actions to bypass the single supplier rule.**

 ## Debugging Dependency Cycles